Thermodynamic Advantage of Quantum Time-Reversal: Quantum Thermodynamic Advantage

 By contrast, let's consider the entropy production of quantum positional information bearing degrees of freedom, which are invariant under time reversal \cite{sigwarth2022time}

 This is in line with quantum computing protocols that store information spatially, for instance in metastable double-wells \cite{riechers2024thermodynamically}.
 In this basis, $\Theta$ operates as the complex conjugate operator $\Theta=K$.
-However, we can also consider a new orthonormal basis $\{|a \rangle, |b \rangle \}$ which is a superposition of these states
+However, unitary shifts of the computational basis change the time-reversal.
+For instance, if we choose a new computational basis $\{ |a \rangle , |b \rangle \}$ for the qubit which is a superposition of the positional states